FREQUENTLY ASKED QUESTIONS

 Our staff will assist you in any way necessary.
 Hotels are available nearby for family members during your stay.

-Dr. Pauza sees the majority of his patients at The Texas Spine and Joint Hospital in Tyler, Texas.
+Dr. Pauza sees the majority of his patients at The Turtle Creek Surgery Center in Tyler, Texas.